trailmusic/Field/README.md

 ### Signal flow (audio)

-The Imager operates purely in the stereo domain; there’s no additional latency beyond your existing chain.
+The Imager operates purely in the stereo domain.
+In **Hybrid Linear** phase mode, the FIR HP/LP introduces a fixed group delay that is reported to the host; other modes incur no extra latency.

 ```
 [Input L/R]